| |

 Borrow Decorations From Friends and Family

 Lots of people have loads of Halloween decorations stored away from years of collection.
 If they aren’t using all of their decorations, ask friends or family to borrow their items.
 They may have items that worked at a previous home and no longer make sense in their new home.
-They may have shifted their style, and their vintage decorations are perfect for your place.
+They may have shifted their style, and their vintage Halloween decorations are perfect for your place.
 Who knows?
-Maybe they have a scary zombie that hangs on a fence but they no longer have a fenced in yard!
+Maybe they have a scary zombie that hangs on a fence but they no longer have a fenced-in yard!

 Photo via Girl in Pink